Fund prices and performance

-Broadly speaking, the 'offer' price is the price at which you buy units with your payments and the 'bid' price is the price at which units are sold back when you cash out all or some of your plan.
+Broadly speaking, the 'offer' price is the price at which you buy units with your payments.
+The 'bid' price is the price at which units are sold back when you cash out all or some of your plan.
 In some instances, both purchases and sales take place at the bid price.
-This varies by product - if you would like to understand the position of your plan, please call us.
+This varies by product, so if you would like to understand the position of your plan, please call us.

 Are there other factors I need to consider when viewing fund prices for the With Profits Fund?